yuriy-lo/articles/docs/args-reflect.md

   - api-generation
 ---

-# Command line argument parsing with C++26 reflection
+# Command line arguments parsing with C++26 reflection

 If you ask Copilot to generate a basic REST server in C++, it will produce times more code than a similar Python example.
-The difference is boilerplade that registers endpoints and serializes/deserializes arguments.
-Good news is that C++ voted reflection into draft C++26.
+The difference is boilerplate that registers endpoints and serializes/deserializes arguments.
+Good news is that C++ committee voted reflection into draft C++26.
 So, everything is going to change.
-The feature is so exciting that I couldn't resist playing with it and implementing something that I really miss in C++ world: automatic command line argument parsing and dispatching.
+The feature is so exciting that I couldn't resist playing with it and implementing something that I miss in C++ world: automatic command line arguments parsing and dispatching.

-Imagine, your can write you CLI program like this:
+Imagine, you can write CLI program like this:

 ```c++
 #include "argparse.h"